-I am a research, monitoring and evaluation specialist with more than 16 years’ experience working in the UK Government, NGOs, and academia.
-Prior to joining IOD PARC in 2021 I was a senior evaluation leader serving as both the Head of Evaluation Profession and Head of Evaluation Unit in DFID (latterly FCDO).
-I honed my qualitative research skills as a researcher for Institute for Gerontology, Kings’ College London, before going on to conduct, commission and oversee evaluations for Amnesty International (International Secretariat), DFID, and FCDO.
-I have a knowledge of a range of research, monitoring, and evaluation methods and designs, spanning experimental (RCTs), quasi-experimental, theory based, quantitative and qualitative.
-My particular interest is in equity focused evaluation, participatory approaches, and ethics in research, evaluation, and monitoring.
+I am a research, monitoring and evaluation specialist drawing on more than 16 years’ experience working in the UK Government, NGOs, and academia.
+Prior to joining IOD PARC in 2021 I was a senior evaluation leader serving as both DFID’s/FCDO’s Head of Evaluation and Head of Evaluation Profession.
+I honed my qualitative research skills as a researcher at the Institute for Gerontology, Kings’ College London, before going on to conduct, commission and oversee evaluations for Amnesty International (International Secretariat), DFID, and FCDO.
+I have a knowledge of a range of research, monitoring, and evaluation methods and designs, spanning experimental (RCTs), quasi-experimental, theory-based, quantitative and qualitative.
+I am particularly interested in equity-focused evaluation, participatory approaches, and ethics in research, evaluation, and monitoring.
+As Principal Consultant for IOD PARC, my recent and current clients include the OECD (MOPAN), WFP, UNDSS, UNOPS, the ILO, and the British Council.

-I have experience in streamlining and simplifying M&E, demystifying the practice, sparking interest and thirst for evidence and evaluative thinking, whilst also upholding standards and ensuring robust evidence generation.
+I have experience streamlining and simplifying monitoring, evaluation and learning, demystifying the practice, sparking interest and thirst for evidence and evaluative thinking whilst also upholding standards and ensuring robust evidence generation.
 I have designed and conducted capacity building processes and training programmes on monitoring and evaluation and organised several international skillshare conferences.
 I am experienced in gathering and analysing data from across the globe, establishing M&E systems, global results management systems combining geographical information systems (GIS).
 I am also an accomplished programme manager and team leader.
 My thematic expertise lies in Countering Violent Extremism and Counter Terrorism, with an academic background in geography and gerontology (I hold a PhD in Social Gerontology).